rubensworks/article-privacy-decentralized/content/use-case.md

 In practise, such an address book could contain much more contacts.
-Alice has chosen to make this address book public, so that everyone is able to see everyone she knows, without necessarily having access the everyone's private contact details.
+Alice has chosen to make this address book public, so that everyone is able to see everyone she knows, without necessarily having access to everyone's private contact details.
 We also consider Dave as a fourth person that has no relationship with anyone else.

 For the sake of simplicity, we consider three hierarchical authorization roles per pod,